fabiocaccamo/django-freeze/README.md

 - Follow redirects
 - Report invalid/broken urls
 - Possibility to exclude media/static files and specify for which apps include static files
-- Possibility to generate / download the static site using urls (only superuser and staff)
+- Possibility to generate/download the static site using urls (only superuser and staff)

 ##Requirements / Dependencies
 - Python 2.6, Python 2.7